Updated on 9 Dec 2025

-What are the different benefits of aloe vera?
+What are the benefits of aloe vera?

-Healthy skin
+1. Healthy skin

 The benefits of aloe vera begin with the plant's notable impact on skin health.
-Aloe vera’s succulent leaves contain a gel rich in antioxidants, enzymes, and vitamins A and C. This gel is beneficial in nourishing and reguvenating one’s skin.
+Aloe vera’s succulent leaves contain a gel rich in antioxidants, enzymes, and vitamins A and C. This gel is beneficial in nourishing and rejuvenating one’s skin.
 Regular application of aloe vera gel may aid in the relief of eczema, acne, and sunburn, among other skin conditions.

 Aloe vera's intensely moisturising properties make it a potent hydration agent that leaves the skin feeling refreshed and hydrated.
 Its anti-inflammatory qualities also help reduce redness and soothe sensitive skin.
 The plant's ability to boost the production of collagen promotes suppleness, delaying the signs of ageing and leaving behind a youthful, bright appearance.

-Digestive aid
+2. Digestive aid

 The benefits of aloe vera for digestive health are widely known.
 The inner gel of the plant contains several compounds, including polysaccharides, which have a relaxing effect on the digestive system.
 Aloe vera can provide comfort to those with irritable bowel syndrome (IBS) and acid reflux when consumed regularly.